 Tip: Keep elbow straight but not locked.

-This stretch is a lifesaver for easing tension in your forearms, especially if you’re typing or doing repetitive tasks all day.
+This stretch can feel especially helpful for easing tension in your forearms, especially if you’re typing or doing repetitive tasks all day.

 - Extend Arm: Stretch one arm forward, palm down, fingers pointing toward the floor.